The UK’s departure from the EU has introduced a transition period during which time the EU and UK will negotiate a future trading relationship.

-It also provides Ireland’s exporters with a clear timeframe in which to plan for the impact of that departure on their business.
+This provides Ireland’s exporters with a clear timeframe in which to plan for the impact of new trading conditions on their business.

 Firstly, it is important to reaffirm that the UK is and will remain a key market for Enterprise Ireland clients.

 In addition, new opportunities will present themselves on foot of the UK’s departure.
 For example, Ireland’s businesses face the possibility of increased participation in EU public procurement tenders, filling a gap likely to be left by the UK’s withdrawal.
 In the EU, the public purchase of goods and services is estimated to account for 16% of GDP.

 Enterprise Ireland will also continue to actively help companies deepen and strengthen their UK presence.
 Our London office is actively identifying new areas of opportunity, to include infrastructural development, healthcare and fintech, among others.